Zipstack/unstract/README.md

 ## 🙌 Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for further details on setting up the development environment, etc. It also points you to other detailed documents as needed.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for further details to get started easily.

 ## 👋 Join the LLM-powered automation community